-Except for some specific trading contracts regulated by the Commercial Law dated 14 June 2005, all the contracts shall be subject to the general provisions of the Civil Code, which was adopted by the National Assembly on 24 November 2015 and became effective from 1 January 2017.
+Except for some specific trading contracts regulated by the Commercial Law dated 14 June 2005, all the contracts shall be subject to the general provisions of the Civil Code, which was adopted by the NA on 24 November 2015 and became effective from 1 January 2017.
 This is regarded as a great change in the business environment in Vietnam, in the way that synchronizing the contract regime in Vietnam.

 Features of the Contract